Kenza-AI/sagify/docs/index.md

 ### Step 4: Build Docker image

-It's time to build the Docker image that will contain the Machine Learning codebase:
+It's time to build the Docker image that will contain the machine learning codebase:

     sagify build